graphql-python/graphene/docs/pages/docs/basic-types.md

 - `graphene.List`
 - `graphene.NonNull`

-## Shorcuts
+## Shortcuts

-There are some shorcuts for code easier.
+There are some shortcuts for building schemas more easily.
 The following are equivalent

 ```python